fallen-icarus/cardano-loans/Tests.md

       - [x] Fail if output missing active beacon.
       - [x] Fail if output missing lender ID.
   - [x] Else
-    - [x] Fail if any collateral take during partial payment.
+    - [x] Fail if any collateral taken.
     - [x] The output must have the active beacon, borrower ID, and the lender ID.
       - [x] Fail if output missing active beacon.
       - [x] Fail if output missing lender ID.
       - [x] Fail if output missing borrower ID.
-  - [x] Fail if TTE not specified.
+  - [x] Fail if invalid-hereafter not specified.
 - [x] Allow reclaiming utxo when active beacon missing.

 ### Claim